Last Updated on January 20, 2023

-Along with this influx of tourists, many hotels and related structures have been built.
+Along with this influx of tourists, there is also an influx of hotels and related structures.
 This has changed most of Morocco’s cities’ faces and cultures as they succumbed to the onset of urban sprawl.

 The exception to all of this is Marrakesh, which has survived intact.
 It is still much like it was many centuries ago because its Medina, its huge old city, is protected by a massive 12½ mile long, 33 ft high wall.
 And everything within it has been saved as well.

 Yes, there’s been a hotel boom in Marrakesh’s Medina, but the modernization of existing hotels – called Riads and Dars – has only taken place in the interior of all the buildings.

 All of Marrakesh’s car-less streets, narrow lanes, and web of walkways in its souks remain just as they had been during my earlier visit as well as many hundreds of years before that.
 Walk through the Medina today, and you’re still literally walking through Marrakesh in medieval times.
 And today you’ll still find lots of things to do in Marrakesh, one of the top places to visit in Morocco.
 Go outside the city and you can even go camel trekking in the Sahara.

 The Top Thing to Do in Marrakesh: Experience the Jemaa-el-Fna